ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 Authorisation Server (AS) Discovery is defined in Section 2.2.6.1 of {{I-D.ietf-ace-mqtt-tls-profile}} for MQTT v5 clients (and not supported for MQTT v3 clients). $SYS/ has been widely adopted as a prefix to topics that contain Server-specific information or control APIs, and may be used for topic and KDC discovery.

-Differently for MQTT, the Client sends an authorisation request to the AS using AIF-MQTT data model for representing the requested scopes is described in Section 3 of the {{I-D.ietf-ace-mqtt-tls-profile}}.
-In the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.
+When the Client sends an authorisation request to the AS using the AIF-PUBSUB-GROUPCOMM data model, in the authorisation response, the 'profile' claim is set to "mqtt_pubsub_app" as defined in {{iana-profile}}.

 Both Publisher and Subscriber Clients MUST authorise to the Broker with their respective tokens (described in {{I-D.ietf-ace-mqtt-tls-profile}}) i.e.,  anonymous Subscribers are not supported in the profile.
 A Publisher Client sends PUBLISH messages for a given topic and protects the payload with the corresponding key for the associated security group.
 The Broker validates the PUBLISH message by verifying its topic in the stored token.
 A Subscriber Client may send SUBSCRIBE messages with one or multiple topic filters.
 A topic filter may correspond to multiple topics.
 The Broker validates the SUBSCRIBE message by checking the stored token for the Client.
 The Broker forwards all PUBLISH messages to all authorised Subscribers, including the retained messages.